nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 ## Filters and Attributes For a Specific Ensembl BioMart Database

 Step 4: Find the filters for a specific database.
 The filters will vary to a degree depending on the dataset selected.
-All of the available filters for a particular species dataset can be accessed and saved to csv files.
+All of the available filters for a particular species dataset can be accessed and saved to csv file.

 ```Python
 # Filters get their own file